 Hybrid App or Native App for Vue

 If you are still deciding whether to build a native app or a hybrid app, then there is a nice infographic which can help you choose between different app development models.
-If you do decide to go with the hybrid app approach using Cordova, Phonegap or Capacitor along with Vue.js then take a look at this tutorial for a good starting point.
+If you do decide to go with the hybrid app approach using Capacitor and Vue then take a look at this tutorial and this tutorial for a good starting point.

-Which framework, in your opinion, is best for building apps with Vue.js?
-If you are using Vue.js already in your mobile apps and have a favorite mobile framework then do share with us in the comments below.
+Which Vue framework, in your opinion, is best for building mobile apps with Vue.js?
+If you are using Vue.js in your mobile apps and have a favorite mobile framework then do share with us in the comments below.
 If you find any Vue UI framework for mobile missing in the above list then don’t hesitate to add it in the comments below.